OSInside/kiwi/doc/source/quickstart.rst

 Add the repository with :command:`zypper ar` (see following code) and replace the distribution placeholder.
-The best approach is to click on the desired distribution from the buildservice link above and there follow the **Go to download repository** link.
+The best approach is to click on the desired distribution from the build service link above and there follow the **Go to download repository** link.

 .. code:: bash